Downtown

-Downtown is a term primarily used in American and Canadian English to refer to a city's sometimes commercial, cultural and often the historical, political, and geographic heart.
+Downtown is a term primarily used in North American English to refer to a city's sometimes commercial, cultural and often the historical, political, and geographic heart of the city.
 It is often synonymous with its central business district (CBD).
 It may also be a center for shopping and entertainment.
 Downtowns typically contain a small percentage of a city's employment but are concentrated in services, including high-end services (office or white-collar jobs).
-Sometimes, smaller downtowns include lower population densities and nearby lower incomes than suburbs.
+Sometimes, smaller downtowns include lower population densities and lower incomes than nearby suburbs.
 It is often distinguished as a hub of public transit and culture.

 History

-Lower Manhattan at the southern end of Manhattan Island also has a low topographic elevation -- it was New York City's original down town, and is the fourth-most populous downtown in the United States, and is often the colloquial signification of the term Downtown.
+Lower Manhattan at the southern end of Manhattan Island also has a low topographic elevation; it was New York City's original downtown, is the fourth-most populous downtown in the United States, and is often the colloquial signification of the term downtown.

-Origins
+Early downtowns and uptowns

 The Oxford English Dictionarys first citation for "down town" or "downtown" dates to 1770, in reference to the center of Boston.
 Some have posited that the term "downtown" was coined in New York City, where it was in use by the 1830s to refer to the original settlement, or town, at the southern tip of the island of Manhattan.
 As the town of New York grew into a city, the only direction it could grow on the island was toward the north, proceeding upriver from the original settlement, the "up" and "down" terminology coming from the customary map design in which up was north and down was south.
 Thus, anything north of the original town became known as "uptown" (Upper Manhattan), and was generally a residential area, while the original town – which was also New York's only major center of business at the time – became known as "downtown" (Lower Manhattan).